-Industry estimates that cybercrime will cost the world $6 trillion annually buy 2021, up from $3 trillion in 2015.
+Industry estimates global cybercrime costs to grow by 15 percent per year over the next five years, reaching $10.5 trillion annually by 2025, up from $3 trillion in 2015.
 Global Cyber Security Report covers news on cyber detection, threats, strategies, regulations, government contracts, practices, and related topics.

 James Murphy spent eight years in senior leadership roles on both House and Senate congressional committees focused on homeland security policy.
 James received his M.S. in Cybersecurity from Johns Hopkins.
 He joined Homeland Security Review in September 2017.

 Joseph Lawson has been covering Latin America for leading security and foreign affairs publications for over fifteen years.
 He has lived in Colombia, Mexico, and Venezuela where he covered the effects of drug and human trafficking on U.S. foreign policy in Latin America.
 He received his Juris Doctor degree from Georgetown University.

 David Bain covers healthcare policy and law.
 David holds a Juris Doctor degree from Marquette University Law School; and a Master of Public Health from the University of Illinois at Urbana-Champaign.

 Sarah Crown has been reporting on mental health for twenty years.
 She began her journalism career in the U.K. covering technological advancements for the detection and treatment of mental health disorders.
 She now lives in Boston, Massachusetts and is working on her first book on mental health stereotypes across cultures.

 Steven Cunningham reports on cybersecurity, biometrics, surveillance, and detection.
 Steven has been covering the relationship between technology and law for the past six years.
 He holds a B.S. in Cognitive Science from University of Virginia and an M.S. in Computer Science from the University of Chicago.